Merthyr Tydfil: Pre-history

 Peoples migrating north from Europe had lived in the area for many thousands of years.
-The archaeological record starts from about 1000 BC with the Celts.
+The archaeological record starts from about 1000 BCE with the Celts.
 From their language, the Welsh language developed.
 Hillforts were built during the Iron Age and the tribe that inhabited them in the south of Wales was called the Silures, according to Tacitus, the Roman historian of the Roman invaders.